RuslanRakhmanin/history_extractor_bot/readme.md

 *   **User Account Permissions:** The Telegram user account configured via `API_ID`/`API_HASH` **must be a member** of any group chat you intend to process history for.
 *   **Security:** Keep your `.env` file and the generated `.session` file secure.
 Do not commit them to version control.
 *   **Rate Limits:** Both the Bot API and the user API (Telethon) are subject to Telegram's rate limits.
 Processing very active chats or running commands too frequently might result in temporary slowdowns (`FloodWaitError`).
 The script attempts basic handling but may need adjustments for heavy usage.

+## How to get chat id for a group chat

+1. Add the bot to the group chat.
+It will save chat id to the `known_chats.json` file.
+2. Open web-version of Telegram.
+Open the group chat you need.
+Find the chat id in the URL.
+It will be something like `-2597620761` or `group_name`. `grpoup_name` could be used as it is. `-2597620761` could be used as it is only if the chat is a groupchat.
+If the chat is a superchat you need to add `100` after `-` in the chat id.
+For example `-1002597620761`.

 ## Troubleshooting